Sagartia troglodytes: Description

+Distribution and habitat

-Distribution and habitatS. troglodytes is found in coastal regions of the north east Atlantic Ocean, the North Sea and the Mediterranean Sea.
+S. troglodytes is found in coastal regions of the north east Atlantic Ocean, the North Sea and the Mediterranean Sea.
 It is common round the coasts of Britain between the tide marks but is relatively little observed because it is well camouflaged and is often hidden in cracks, under overhangs, in rock pools, under seaweed, among mussels or half buried in sand and mud with just its tentacles projecting.
 In Morecambe Bay, England, it is found anchored to stones buried several inches beneath the surface of this expanse of mudflats, or sometimes not even attached at all but living freely.
 It can retract into a spherical form when disturbed and no longer be visible from the surface.

 Biology

 Like other sea anemones, S. troglodytes is a carnivore and feeds on small invertebrates which it traps with its tentacles and channels into its mouth.
-Any undigested pieces are expelled from the mouth over the period of a few hours or days.S. troglodytes is a hermaphrodite with gonads inside the body cavity.
+Any undigested pieces are expelled from the mouth over the period of a few hours or days.

+S. troglodytes is a hermaphrodite with gonads inside the body cavity.
 The eggs are discharged from the mouth, being wafted out individually by cilia on the tentacles.
 The sperm are produced separately also emanating from the mouth when they give the appearance of a white plume being liberated into the water column.
 The fertilised egg develops into a planula larva which becomes part of the zooplankton and later settles and develops into a new individual.
 The species can also reproduce asexually by the liberation of "ciliated germs" through the walls of the lower column.